SerhiiHalun/URL-Shortener/README.md

 - `DB_URL` - The JDBC URL for your PostgreSQL database.
 - `DB_USERNAME` - The username for your PostgreSQL database.
 - `DB_PASSWORD` - The password for your PostgreSQL database.
+- `JWT_SECRET` - Secret to you JWT token
+- `JWT_EXPIRATION` - Lifecycle you JWT token in millisecond

 ### Run the Application